drogue-iot/blog.drogue.io/content/2021-06-02-drogue-device-wasm/index.md

 # Can browsers do async though?

 Yeah, they can!
-With the [`wasm-bindgen-futures`](https://crates.io/crates/wasm-bindgen-futures), one can spawn async tasks in the same way that the embassy executor can.
+With the [`wasm-bindgen-futures`](https://crates.io/crates/wasm-bindgen-futures), one can spawn async tasks in the same way that the Embassy executor can.
 And in our case, we can invoke the Rust main function as an async function as well!

 To invoke our Rust main, the following snippet goes in the HTML: